The Pirate Planet: In print

-This is one of five Doctor Who serials that were never novelised by Target Books (the others being City of Death, Shada, Resurrection of the Daleks, and Revelation of the Daleks), in this case because they were unable to come to an agreement with Douglas Adams that would have allowed him or another writer to adapt the script.
 BBC Books published a novelised version of the serial, written by James Goss, on 5 January 2017.
 An abridged Target Books edition titled Doctor Who and the Pirate Planet was published in paperback 11 March 2021.
+It will be included in The Key to Time collection on 29 October 2026.

 Home media

 It was released on VHS on 3 April 1995.
 Along with the rest of season sixteen, it was released in North America as part of the Key to Time box set, and as an individually available title, on 1 October 2002; the remastered Key To Time Boxset was released in Region 1 on 3 March 2009.
 A Limited Edition of the Key to Time box set (with additional clean-up and extras over the North American release) containing this serial, was released in Region 2 on 24 September 2007.
 The same set, though not in Limited Edition guise was released in Region 4 on 7 November 2007.
 The serial is not available separately on DVD in Regions 2 or 4.
 This serial was also released as part of the Doctor Who DVD Files in Issue 112 on 17 April 2013.